P4ti3nn3/USB-Armory-Setup/Secured-USB/1-ClamAV/README.md

 Now when a USB is plugged, the Armory will scan it.

 # 6) Stop auto-start of ClamAv
-In some case, ClamAv may auto-start so do `sudo top`, find the PID of Clamscan and then:
+In some case, ClamAv may auto-start so do `sudo top`, find the PID of Clamscan and then :

 	sudo kill -9 <PID>

-After this you can disable the auto-start with:
+After this you can disable the auto-start with :

 	sudo update-rc.d clamav-daemon disable